 - Obituaries: Published death notices can be mined for home address, date of birth and names of spouses or children — all useful information when verifying identity or applying for credit.

 - Mail: Someone can find bank or mortgage information, tax-related documents and even part or all of a Social Security number in the mail.

-- Social media: Depending on what your deceased relative shared online, fraudsters could gather information, including birthdays, family members, phone numbers and email addresses, by viewing their social media accounts.
+- Social media: Depending on what your deceased relative shared online, fraudsters could gather information, including birthdays, names of family members, phone numbers and email addresses, by viewing their social media accounts.

-The AARP reports that the identities of almost 2.5 million Americans who are deceased are used every year to apply for loans, open credit card accounts and even get utilities or cell phones.
+Identities of the deceased are used to apply for loans, open credit card accounts and even get utilities or purchase smartphones.

 That is why it is so important to prevent identity theft in the first place by terminating accounts and IDs, even if they seem harmless.
 An experienced cyberthief or fraudster could do damage if they get hold of someone’s sensitive information.
 Canceling a deceased person’s driver’s license should be part of the vital process.
 According to the Virginia DMV, “This simple procedure [of canceling a driver’s license] removes the deceased’s name from DMV’s mailing list.
 By doing so, you can avoid future mailings and prevent others from possibly using the name for fraudulent purposes.”

 What else should be canceled?

 Now that you have a better idea of how a deceased relative could be compromised, it is important to realize that other items need canceling to ensure that personal information does not get into the wrong hands.
 The following are a few other vehicle-related items that should also be canceled or transferred.
 Fortunately, some of the items listed can be done together to save you time.